-This morning we were talking about the faculties that the Buddha teaches: the faculties of conviction, persistence, mindfulness, concentration, and discernment.
-The word for faculty, indriya, is related to Indra, the king of the gods, the dominant deva.
-The implication is that you want these faculties to be dominant in your mind, you want them to have power.
-They're your inner adults.
+Tthis morning we were talking about the faculties that the Buddha teaches: the faculties of conviction, persistence, mindfulness, concentration, and discernment.
+The word for faculty, indriya, is related to Inda, the king of the gods.
+In other words, you want these faculties to be dominant in your mind, you want them to have power.
+They are your inner adults.

 So you use the breath to put them on top, to keep them in charge, so you can have a good perspective on things.
-They'll help you gain a mature sense of which of your fears are really worth acting on and which ones are just totally irrational.
+They'll help you get a sense of which of your fears are really worth acting on and which ones are just totally irrational.
 That way, with a healthier inner committee like this, you find you can function a lot more effectively and cause a lot less suffering for yourself and the people around you.